alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/again-about-differences-about-binary-versus-xml-serialization.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 Thus showing that the deserialized object has the same state.
-But XmlSerialization have other problems, letâ€™s serialize and deserialize this class
+But XmlSerialization have other problems, let's serialize and deserialize this class

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 [Serializable]